Qualification: BTEC Level 3 Extended Certificate in Uniformed Protective Services

 This course will involve a number of excursions which could incur a cost.

-This course includes a considerable outdoor practical element and fitness tests such as the bleep test, sit ups and press ups and expeditions over a couple of days and sleeping outside.
+This course includes a considerable outdoor practical element and fitness tests such as the bleep test, sit ups and press ups.
+The course also includes expeditions over a couple of days and sleeping outside.

 You will also learn some of the basic drill movements and take part in a drill competition.

-Two units will comprise of coursework, which will then be internally assessed.
-These units will be completed in the classroom and at home.
+Three units will comprise of coursework, which will be completed in the classroom and at home.
 It is vitally important to keep to all deadlines.

 A positive attitude to working, team-working, communication, problem-solving, self-management, literacy, numeracy and the use of IT.